DigitPaint/gitflow/web/workflow.md

     2. Code has been reviewed?
 4. Prepare for release (update changelog, etc.)
 5. Merge non-fast-forward into master
+6. Tag the release on master
-6. Delete hotfix branch
+7. Delete hotfix branch
-7. Merge master back into develop
+8. Merge master back into develop
-7. Deploy master to production
+9. Deploy master to production